alwell/Study-guides/understanding_clinging.md

 # Understanding Clinging: The Path to Freedom

+The following study guide was created using NotebookLM AI.
+NotebookLM can make mistakes; double-check with the sources.

 ## Briefing Document: Review of "The trick of attachment"

 This briefing document summarises the main themes and important ideas presented in the excerpts from "The trick of attachment".
 The text delves into a nuanced understanding of clinging (attachment) from a Buddhist perspective, emphasising the importance of direct understanding of reality as the path to relief and release.